Current bounds on baryogenesis from complex Yukawa couplings of light fermions

-\paragraph*{Bounds} The implications of a non-zero $\kappa_f^I$ are threefold; In addition to the generation of baryon asymmetry, which was discussed above, $\kappa_f^I$ contributes to the \ac{EDM}s of the electron and the neutron, and Higgs related measurements.
-In this Section we use these experimental results to constrain the maximal value of $\kappa_f^I$.
+\paragraph*{Bounds} The implications of a non-zero $\kappa_f^I$ are manifold; In addition to the generation of baryon asymmetry, which was discussed above, we focus on the contribution of a single $\kappa_f^I$ to the \ac{EDM}s of the electron and the neutron, and Higgs related measurements~\cite{Chien:2015xha}.
+In this Section we use these experimental results to constrain the maximal value of $\left|\kappa_f\right|$, assuming $\kappa_{\tilde{f}} = 1$ for all $\tilde{f} \neq f$.
 This will allow us to infer the maximal contribution, from a single flavor modification, to the \ac{BAU}. \\